jaspernbrouwer/git-flow-hooks/README.md

 - Symlink the git-flow-hooks directory to `.git/hooks` in your repository.
 - Optionally copy `.git/hooks/modules/git-flow-hooks-config.sh.dist` to `.git/git-flow-hooks-config.sh` and set values according to your wishes.

+### OS X

+OS X doesn't support `sort -V`, which is used to sort git tags by version number, which in turn is needed to correctly bump versions.

+On OS X you can install [coreutils][6] (using [MacPorts][7] or [Homebrew][8]), after which `gsort -V` can be used.
+If it's located in `/opt/local/bin/gsort` we will pick it up automatically.
+Otherwise we fall back to `/usr/bin/sort`.

+Optionally you can use the configuration option `VERSION_SORT` to point to a different command.

 Update
 ------